RESORT OPEN FROM 04/07 TO 28/08

 Soak up the wonderful view over the summits from the col de la Loze mountain pass at altitudes of more than 3,000 metres.
 And once you’ve made it up there, an amazing treat awaits: Lac Bleu and its crystal clear waters!

 Part of the uphill climb can be done by ski lift (Les Verdons gondola lift).
-All the lifts open in the summer are free!
+All the lifts this the summer are open every day!

 Discover two high altitude lakes set at the heart of the Vanoise National Park.
 Reaching depths of 28 metres, lac Merlet supérieur is the deepest in the park.
 To get to the Ariondaz crossroads (20 min drive), follow the gravel road towards «Refuge des lacs Merlet».
 You can also walk along an easy path that’s signposted to lacs Merlet, then lac Merlet inférieur and lac Merlet supérieur.
 There are a variety of other routes that lead to the lakes.